aarsan/SQLMI/Geo-Failover-AKV/README.md

 Dual Vault
 ##### pros:
 - You control when you want to fail over, not Microsoft.
-All you have to do is keep your Key Vaults in sync and you can fail SQL over without
+All you have to do is keep your Key Vaults in sync and you can fail SQL over without worrying about Key Vault.

 ##### cons:
 - You are responsible for keeping keys synchronized between the two vaults.
 This will require some minor scripting and an orchestration engine such as Azure Pipelines, Logic Apps, Azure Functions, etc. to run this script.